Despite uncertainty around coach, Gophers volleyball signs two top recruits

-The University of Minnesota volleyball team accomplished a unique feat on Wednesday, signing two of the best prep players in the country without the team having a head coach named for next season.
+The University of Minnesota volleyball team accomplished a unique feat on Wednesday, signing two of the best prep players in the country without having a head coach named for next season.

-Sydney Schnichels of Willmar and Calissa Minatee of Kansas City, Mo., followed through on earlier verbal commitments to the Gophers despite the fact that longtime coach Hugh McCutcheon announced he will resign at the end of the season and a replacement has not been named.
+Sydney Schnichels of Willmar, Minn., and Calissa Minatee of Kansas City, Mo., followed through on earlier verbal commitments to the Gophers despite the fact that longtime coach Hugh McCutcheon announced he will resign at the end of the season and a replacement has not been named.

 "For me the idea of [McCutcheon] not being there was just, 'Do I know this is what I want?' " Schnichels said.
 "But I want to stick with my commitment.
 I want to play for my state.
 And I know whoever they're going to bring in is going to be amazing."

-An outside hitter who led the state with 490 kills this season, Schnichels won the Ms. Baden award on Tuesday as the top senior volleyball player in Minnesota.
-She was recently named to the Under Armour All-America Game in Orlando, Florida in December — a match that features 24 of the top players in the country, including Minatee.
+A 6-4 outside hitter who led the state with 490 kills this season, Schnichels won the Ms. Baden award on Tuesday as the top senior volleyball player in Minnesota.
+She was recently named to the Under Armour All-America Game in Orlando, Fla., in December — a match that features 24 of the top players in the country, including Minatee.

-The middle blocker from Missouri is the No. 20 ranked recruit in the country according to prepdig.com, and Minatee said that McCutcheon's decision didn't sway her commitment — one that was predicated on wanting to major in architecture and pursue a well-rounded athletic and academic career.
+The 6-1 middle blocker from Missouri is the No. 20-ranked recruit in the country according to prepdig.com, and Minatee said that McCutcheon's decision didn't sway her commitment — one that was predicated on wanting to major in architecture and pursue a well-rounded athletic and academic career.

 "I still felt like Minnesota was the place for me," she said.
 "The environment there, all the girls are happy there, that is a big thing.
 I feel like there will be a slight change, but I don't fear change.